-- \ taking up or continuing work in the territory of Poland, - performing work by a foreigner posted to Poland by a foreign employer, - conducting business activity in Poland, - \ taking up or continuing studies in Poland, - performing seasonal work.
+- ✤ taking up or continuing work in Poland,

+- performing work by a foreigner posted to Poland by a foreign employer,

+- conducting business activity in Poland,

+- taking up or continuing studies in Poland,

+- ✤ performing a seasonal work.

-The foreigner staying in Poland in order to perform work may apply, within one procedure, for a permit both for work and stay in our country.
+The foreigner staying in Poland in order to perform work may apply, within one procedure, for a permit both for work and stay.

 The permit is granted only by voivodes and the procedure lasts no less than 6-8 weeks.
-An application for a temporary residence permit should be submitted personally, no later than on the last day of the foreigner's legal residence in the territory of Poland.
+An application for the temporary residence permit should be submitted personally, no later than on the last day of the foreigner's legal residence in Poland.

-A foreigner may also obtain a permit for permanent residence in Poland.
-The foreigner who has been granted a permit to settle in Poland does not need a permit for work in Poland.
-A permanent residence permit is granted for an indefinite period.
+A foreigner may also obtain the permanent residence permit in Poland.
+The foreigner who has been granted the permanent residence permit in Poland does not need the permit for work in Poland.
+The permanent residence permit is granted for an indefinite period.